7 Best Kubernetes Observability Tools in 2026 (Tested & Compared)

 Pricing: Usage-based (~$0.20/M metrics, ~$0.60/M logs & traces).

-Setup time: Minutes to a few hours (depending on existing oTEL setup)
+Setup time: Minutes to a few hours (depending on existing OTel setup)

 Tool complexity: Medium.
 (Requires familiarity with OTel/PromQL)